 Idaho State University Libraries provides 3D printing technology as part of a mission to provide resources and services that support and advance the education and scholarship of ISU students and faculty.
-ISU Libraries is strategically positioned to provide a place for collaboration, offering new and emerging technology to the ISU community, promoting student success, and nurturing creativity and discovery with state-of-the-art tools.
+University Libraries is strategically positioned to provide a place for collaboration, offering new and emerging technology to the ISU community, promoting student success, and nurturing creativity and discovery with state-of-the-art tools.
 In order to provide optimal service to the ISU community, ISU Libraries adheres to the following regulations and policies.

 3D printing at University Libraries is available to all ISU students, faculty, staff, and alumni.
 Alumni must have an Alumni card.
 At this time, only authorized ISU Libraries staff will have physical access to the 3D printer.

 ISU Libraries reserves the right to: